What are some elements of quality in early learning and care settings?

 A graphic shows a picture of a clipboard with a checklist written on it.
 The question at the top of the checklist is “What are some elements of quality in early learning and care environments?”
 Beneath the question is a list of seven elements, each with a box next to it that has been checked off.
 The seven elements on the checklist are:

-2. The program providers have individual time with children.
+2. Teachers have individual time with children.

 3. The program is licensed and in good standing.